sasivatsal7122/Ckrett-package-pypi/README.md

 ->in version 1.0.0,1.5.0 there is no support for characters --> @,#,$,%,^,&,*,(,),! , kindly avoid using them in your sentence.\
 ->support for these charcaters will be added in next version (2.0.0)

+I will also soon be publishing it on <a href="https://www.geeksforgeeks.org/">GeeksforGeeks</a>

 happy ciphering, peace✌.